Finding graduate work

 ‘Today’s report includes the stark warning to the ‘Class of 2012’ that in a highly competitive graduate job market, new graduates who’ve not had any work experience at all during their time at university have little hope of landing a well-paid job.’

 It is also my own experience that universities that facilitate work placements for students, or even require them (as my last university did), are providing their graduates with a considerable advantage in the labour market.
 It is of course the case that many students work anyway during their time at university.
 But even those universities that would not have considered work placements to be something they should get involved in might want to think again.
 It is not that all their programmes should become vocational, but that they should allow the newly acquired academic knowledge of the students to be supported by a better understanding of the world of employment.
-Attractive thought it may have seemed, insulating students from practical employment-related experience is not a good idea today.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+Attractive thought it may have seemed, insulating students from practical employment-related experience is not a good idea today.higher education, university comment below, or link to this permanent URL from your own site.